Bayesian Network Structure Discovery Using Large Language Models: Proposed Approach

 \section{Proposed Approach}

-We have developed \textbf{Prompt2BN}, a two-phase framework for LLM-assisted Bayesian network structures discovery.
+We have developed a two-phase framework for LLM-centered discovery of BN structures.

-\begin{itemize} \item Phase-1 \textbf{PromptBN}: A single-step prompting approach that elicits Bayesian network structures directly from variable metadata, relying exclusively on the LLM's internal knowledge base. \item Phase-2 \textbf{ReActBN}: A ReAct-inspired agent system that integrates score-based evaluation with LLM reasoning, where the LLM supervises and selects optimal actions from top-$k$ candidates identified through scoring mechanisms. \end{itemize} An overview of the proposed method is shown in Figure~\ref{fig:architecture}, and pseudocode for the framework is provided in the Appendix.
+\begin{itemize} \item Phase-1 \textbf{PromptBN}: A single-step prompting approach that elicits Bayesian network structures directly from variable metadata, relying exclusively on the LLM's internal knowledge base. \item Phase-2 \textbf{ReActBN}: A ReAct-inspired agent system that integrates score-based evaluation with LLM reasoning, where the LLM supervises and selects optimal actions from top-$k$ candidates identified through scoring mechanisms. \end{itemize} The framework overview can be found at Figure~\ref{fig:architecture}, and pseudocode is available at Appendix~\ref{sec:pseudo_code}.